hiero-ledger/hiero-sdk-tck/README.md

 The TCK aims to verify compliant implementations of a Hiero SDK.
 It will encompass tests that validate the implementation of consensus node software transactions and queries, performance and longevity testing.

+Check out all our test specifications at [our website](https://hiero-ledger.github.io/hiero-sdk-tck/) for a better viewing experience!

 ## Setup

 First you need to clone the repository